American Hunger Heroes: John F. Kennedy

 “Food is strength, and food is peace, and food is freedom,” Kennedy said, “and food is a helping hand to people around the world whose good will and friendship we want.”

-That same year, under his leadership, the United Nations World Food Programme (WFP) was founded was founded to feed the most vulnerable families across the globe.
+That same year, under his leadership, the United Nations World Food Programme (WFP) was founded to feed the most vulnerable families across the globe.
 Decades later, it’s still feeding millions of people in desperate need.

 Address to the United Nations